svpanfilov-ux/URVS/replit.md

 - **Full CRUD Operations**: Create, read, update, and delete time entries with proper validation
 - **Smart Cell Management**:
   - Future dates are automatically locked (non-editable)
-  - Terminated employees show "У" status after termination date
+  - Terminated employees show "У" status from termination date (inclusive)
   - Cells are clickable for editing with real-time validation
 - **Data Entry Validation**:
   - Accepts 1-24 hours or status letters (О, Б, НН, У)
   - Automatic uppercase conversion for status letters
   - Default quality score of 3 for numeric entries
+- **Employee Status-Based Input Restrictions** (New):
+  - Active employees: Can input all statuses (hours, О, Б, НН, У)
+  - Contract workers (подработчики): Restricted to hours (1-24) and termination status "У" only
+  - Blocked statuses О, Б, НН for contract workers section
 - **Bulk Operations**:
   - "Clear All" button removes all data from current reporting period (except future dates)
   - Right-click context menu with streamlined operations